 Inspire Health: Fighting Prostate Cancer

-The pioneering work began with the support of Queen’s Hospital, Burton and Burton Albion Football Club, we have created an innovative health campaign designed to bring awareness about prostate cancer and alleviate the ‘fear factor.’
-The ‘Inspire Health: Fighting Prostate Cancer’ campaign which has been running since early 2016 enables men to seek advice and get screenings in familiar surroundings rather than the clinical backdrop of hospitals.
+The pioneering work began with the support of Queen’s Hospital, Burton and Burton Albion Football Club, where we created an innovative health campaign designed to bring awareness about prostate cancer and alleviate the ‘fear factor.’
+The ‘Inspire Health: Fighting Prostate Cancer’ campaign, which has been running since early 2016, enables men to seek advice and get screenings in familiar surroundings rather than the clinical backdrop of hospitals.

 The initial screenings began at Burton Albion Pirelli Stadium.
 It is a perfect way of reaching a large number of the target group of men over 50+ who may not necessarily want to visit a GP’s surgery or hospital but rather be more receptive to a health initiative through their football club where they feel more receptive to the importance of getting a health check.

 Our campaign continues working in conjunction with North West Anglia NHS Foundation Trust.

 Every 45 minutes, one man dies from prostate cancer in the UK.